Order Proposals

 The current is the Stock you have in your store.
 The live two-way sync ensures you always have the same stock levels picture in my.shelfplanner and your store.

-Inbound Stock
+Incoming Stock

 Order Proposal based on Ideal Stock